Google Drive

 </Note>

-* Set `recursive` to `true` to recursively process data from subfolders within the target folder or drive.
-The default is `false` if not otherwise specified.
+Set to `true` to recursively process data from subfolders within the target folder or drive.